What is an attribution window?

 The right length for an attribution window should be determined based on the objective of a campaign.
 For example, an advertiser running an install campaign boosted by “seen and gone” formats (such as banner ads) might want a shorter window.
 Although thousands of people might see an advert briefly, an impression-based form is unlikely to drive an install five days later.
 On the other hand, an advertiser running a campaign prompting interaction – such as playable ads – may want to choose a longer attribution window.
 If an advertiser has secured a prime position within an app and wants to see its long-term value, then a 21 or 30-day window would help them see if it delivered the results they aimed for.

 Attribution windows can also be used to test out different networks.
 For example, if you have a karaoke app and would like to run a video campaign with two different ad networks, Network A and Network B. You’ve built up trust with Network A already, having run campaigns with them before, while Network B is new to you.
-You want to test the performance of Network B for the first time, using a campaign based on probabilistic matching.
+You want to test the performance of Network B for the first time, using a campaign based on probabilistic modeling.
 You can limit their attribution window to one hour, rather than the default 24 hours, to control what traffic can be claimed by Network B. Even with this in place, you can still keep the attribution window at 24 hours for Network A.

 From clicks to impressions, Adjust can track every kind of attributable action that leads to an install.
 Adjust’s tracker links are customizable at the network, campaign and adgroup levels, offering advertisers a unique level of personalization.